Darkfall201/KIF/README.md

-# Kancolle Information Facility
+# KC Information Facility

-KIF stands for Kancolle Information Facility, a java application with tools for the browser game Kantai collection
+KIF stands for KC Information Facility, a java application with tools for the browser game KC